cryptosat/bounce/README.md

 ## Binaries

-There are two binaries, `flock` and `ground-station`.
+There are two binaries, `flock` and `ground_station`.
 Simply open two terminals and run each binary in each terminal.

-Currently, the `ground-station` binary will send a request to flock and upon receiving the resposne, it will terminate.
+Currently, the `ground_station` binary will send a request to flock and upon receiving the resposne, it will terminate.

 `flock` binary runs indefinitely, so force terminate by using Ctrl-C, and